rosmldndc/World-Food-Production_EDA/README.md

 - **Warnings**: Used to suppress unnecessary warning messages during code execution.

 🚀 **Meta Data:**
-- This Data is about the Diffrent Food Production
+- This Data is about the Different Food Production.
-- It consists of 24 columns and 11912 Rows
+- It consists of 24 columns and 11912 Rows.
-- This data set is about the various crops, vegetables, Fruits etc which are produced in Different Entities
+- This data set is about the various crops, vegetables, Fruits etc which are produced in Different Entities.
 - This Dataset consists of one of the column (Entity) which have Object Datatype.
-- Year column is of int Data type
+- Year column is of int Data type.
 - Other 22 columns are of Float Datatype.
-These columns are('Maize Production (tonnes)'
+These columns are('Maize Production (tonnes)':

+   'Rice  Production ( tonnes)', 'Yams  Production (tonnes)', 'Wheat Production (tonnes)', 'Tomatoes Production (tonnes)', 'Tea  Production ( tonnes )', 'Sweet potatoes  Production (tonnes)', 'Sunflower seed  Production (tonnes)', 'Sugar cane Production (tonnes)', 'Soybeans  Production (tonnes)', 'Rye  Production (tonnes)', 'Potatoes  Production (tonnes)', 'Oranges  Production (tonnes)', 'Peas, dry Production ( tonnes)', 'Palm oil  Production (tonnes)', 'Grapes  Production (tonnes)', 'Coffee, green Production ( tonnes)', 'Cocoa beans Production (tonnes)', 'Meat, chicken  Production (tonnes)', 'Bananas  Production ( tonnes)', 'Avocados Production (tonnes)', 'Apples Production (tonnes)')